FEMA's 'Presidential Alert' test postponed as some Americans want to disconnect

 This is uncharted territory for most employees in emergency response and management, since this would be the first wireless emergency alert from an American president since the EAS was put in place by the Federal Communications Commission in 1997.

-In its history, there have only been four instances where the EAS sent an alert from a standing president.
+In its history, there have only been three instances where the EAS sent an alert, each of them tests of the system.
 The alert system was initially created to enable the president to speak to the nation within 10 minutes through an audio message in case of a natural disaster or terrorist attack.
 The most recent national test took place nearly a year ago on Sept.
 28, 2017.

-Note: CORRECTION (Sept 18, 2018 12:41 p.m.
-ET): An earlier version of this article misstated how many messages have been sent testing the Emergency Alert System.
-There have been three, not four.